 Then I became a conservationist.

-Now I just consider myself a Texan, ready – maybe for the first time – to take an honest look at a coming storm and make a stand wherever necessary.
+Now I just consider myself a Texan, ready – maybe for the first time – to take an honest look at a coming storm and make a stand wherever necessary on behalf of our wildlife.